softlayer/githubio_source/content/reference/services/SoftLayer_Network_Component/getStorageNetworkFlag.md

 ---
 title: "getStorageNetworkFlag"
-description: "Retrieve whether a network component's primary ip address is from a storage network subnet or not."
+description: "Retrieve whether a network component's primary ip address is from a storage network subnet or not.
+[Deprecated]"
 layout: "method"
 tags:
     - "method"